tkuhlman/tkuhlman.github.io/_drafts/ideas.md

 # Potential Ideas
+- See ~/bin/docker-tips and make that into a blog post
 - Ansible
   - Ansible Galaxy
     - It prepending with username reflects that most often people will need to tweak the role for their needs.